Darunada/namechangr/CONTRIBUTING.md

 # How to suggest a feature or enhancement

 The goal of NameChangr is to help trans and gender-nonconforming people generate their legal name and/or gender change paperwork quickly, easily, and for free.
-In addition to generating the paperwork, we provide them a better idea of what to expect with a walkthrough of the process.
+In addition to generating the paperwork, we provide them a better idea of what to expect with a walk-through of the process.

 If you find yourself wishing for a feature that doesn't exist in NameChangr, you are probably not alone.
 There are bound to be others out there with similar needs.
 Open an issue on our issues list on GitHub which describes the feature you would like to see, why you need it, and how it should work.

 # Code review process
 I try to look at Pull Requests on a regular basis.
 If they are well tested, work, look nice, and merge easily, they will probably be released right away!

 # Community
 NameChangr is an ambitious project and I am starting it by myself.
 If you would like to become a contributor and assist with operation of the site, please contact me at lea.rae.fairbanks@gmail.com.